MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/network-login-disallowed.md

 ## Symptoms

-The following error message might be shown in an event on the SQL Server where the user doesn't have the allowed login type.
+You might observe the following error message on SQL Server.
+This might be shown in an event on the SQL Server in a scenario where the user doesn't have the allowed login type.

 > The user account is not allowed the Network Login type.